-ONE YEAR GO ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 4 HIGH PERFORMANCE ORGANIZATION 8 Restoring public trust 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Acknowledge language in c oversight/res demonstrate Acknowledge and Address Past Issues/openly share decisions, data, and reasoning/Use plain language in communication/Set measurable goals and report progress/create independent oversight/respond to feedback visibly and respectfully/include goals in agenda items and demonstrate them in decisions.
-Ongoing Ongoing All Departments Ongoing 6 IT Audit (approved during earlier Council Meeting) 5 ACTION PLAN N Status Timeline Department Responsible Additional Notes Conducting a (RFP) for IT su hardware, sol effectiveness and aligned w Conducting an IT audit to assess the city's IT needs before going out to a Request for Proposal (RFP) for IT support services.
+ONE VEAR GOALS THROIGH HINE 30 2026 ONE TEAN GOALS ITHOUGH JOINE 30, 2020 GOAL 4 HIGH PERFORMANCE ORGANIZATION 8 Restoring public trust 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Acknowledge and Address Past Issues/openly share decisions, data, and reasoning/Use plain language in communication/Set measurable goals and report progress/create independent oversight/respond to feedback visibly and respectfully/include goals in agenda items and demonstrate them in decisions.
+Ongoing Ongoing All Departments Ongoing 9 IT Audit (approved during earlier Council Meeting) 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Conducting an IT audit to assess the city's IT needs before going out to a Request for Proposal (RFP) for IT support services.
 The audit would focus on various aspects such as system hardware, software, security, internal and external IT standards, and the efficiency and effectiveness of the IT system.
 The goal is to ensure that the IT infrastructure is robust, secure, and aligned with the city's objectives.
 DRAFT RFP has been created; will be distributed to determine proposed costs.
 Dec-25 Administrative Services/Acting City Manager Working on a cost/proposal for City wide IT audit first (then RFP for IT Services).
 Should include determining replacement schedule and funding for IT equipment, and assessment of current software and systems.
 This could include CIP, Permitting, Records Management System, and/or Finance software listed elsewhere.
-10 Improve Public Communications 5 ACTION PLAN Z Status Timeline Department Responsible Additional Notes Staff to work coly and our coly and our cogoals for awa acronyms, and Communicat Staff to work on creating a communications plan to help develop a bond of trust between the City and our community/Align messages with organizational values and public interests/Set goals for awareness, understanding, trust, and participation/use plain language-avoid jargon, acronyms, and bureaucratic tone/focus on transparency, empathy, and honesty.
+10 Improve Public Communications 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Staff to work on creating a communications plan to help develop a bond of trust between the City and our community/Align messages with organizational values and public interests/Set goals for awareness, understanding, trust, and participation/use plain language-avoid jargon, acronyms, and bureaucratic tone/focus on transparency, empathy, and honesty.
 Communicate benefits and impacts, not just procedures or policies.
-Ongoing Ongoing All Departments Agenda Item 11 Shared Services 5 Nu ACTION PLAN Status Timeline Department Responsible Additional Notes 2
+Ongoing Ongoing All Departments Agenda Item 11 Shared Services 5 Nu ACTION PLAN Status Timeline Department Responsible Additional Notes 16

 ONE YEAR GC ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 4 HIGH PERFORMANCE ORGANIZATION Communicate w shared services vith other governmental agencies to determine if there are opporunities for Ongoing All Departments Staff has reached out to other cities and as of the writing of this report, there were no known opportunities for shared services.
-12 Cross Training of Administrative Staff/Actions from Class and 5 Comp Study and Staffing Assessment ACTION PLAN Status Timeline Department Responsible Additional Notes Additional Notes First step is or will allow anot areas/Retitlin First step is on-going in the we anticipate Building moving to City hall in the next thirty days.
-That will allow another admin staff (1 FTE) to move to City Hall and cross train into other areas/Retitling of Positions; Reclassification/recruitment for positions on-going 30 days Buitding/ACM This is the first step of streamlining City government and create cross training for city employees
+12 Cross Training of Administrative Staff/Actions from Class and 5 Comp Study and Staffing Assessment ACTION PLAN Status Timeline Department Responsible Additional Notes Additional Notes First step is or will allow ano areas/Retitlin First step is on-going in the we anticipate Building moving to City hall in the next thirty days.
+That will allow another admin staff (1 FTE) to move to City Hall and cross train into other areas/Retitling of Positions; Reclassification/recruitment for positions on-going 30 days Building/ACM This is the first step of streamlining City government and create cross training for city employees